Anand-1912/Angular/01.FirstProjectDocs/README.md

 12. **styles.css**

-- Global style sheet using by Angular Project
+- Global style sheet used by the Angular Project
-- used by all the Components and Directives
+- Used by all the Components and Directives

 ## Queries